 The Cannabis Frequency

-The Cannabis flower is a special one for many reasons.
-Not only for the relaxed, joyful, euphoric and creative sensations it brings, but for how it specifically expands our consciousness.
-When the user (i.e. receiver) is tuned into the cannabis frequency, that is, tuned into the plant’s intention aligned with our own, awareness often grows into areas of the unknown which instantly changes our vibration.
+The cannabis flower is a special one, not only for the relaxed, joyful, euphoric and creative sensations it brings, but for how it specifically expands our consciousness.
+When the user (i.e. receiver) is tuned into the cannabis frequency, that is, tuned into the plant’s intention aligned with our own, awareness often grows into areas of the unknown, which can instantly change our vibration.

 The reason cannabis does this so well is due to its alliance with Gaia and the human template.
 It’s why THC, the primary psychoactive component in cannabis is so welcomed by the endocannabinoid system of the brain.
-That system is innate to the cannabis plant.
-It’s familiar and this instantly harmonizes the frequency within our DNA field and the pineal.
-This means that cannabis can interact in a multi-dimensional framework within the human’s field and change its own consciousness in the process.
-Psychoactive plants are particularly exceptional at changing their own awareness by using the human being as a conduit, but cannabis is one of the best hence its widespread use throughout the world.
-This is how incredibly aligned it is with the human.
-But if the user doesn’t tune in, all that is experienced is a buzzing which travels though the head and body with nowhere to go.
+That system is also innate to the cannabis plant, so it instantly harmonizes the frequency within the human DNA field and the pineal gland.
+This means that cannabis can interact in a multi-dimensional framework within the human’s field, and change its own consciousness in the process.
+Psychoactive plants are particularly exceptional at changing their own awareness by using a human being as a conduit, and cannabis is one of the best in this regard, hence its widespread use throughout the world.
+This is how incredibly aligned it is with the human species.
+But if the user isn’t tuned in, all that will be experienced is a buzzing, which travels though the head and body with nowhere expansive to go.

-Nature’s psychoactive components are designed to transition our current reality, and they do this while synchronizing perfectly with the human field to send the user down another path that is quite different from everyday life.
-It can shift those seeking other levels of consciousness through portals to experience a different reality, one where common interactions are enhanced, especially since all senses must shift up.
-Sight, hearing, taste, smell, touch, and extrasensory perception are all enhanced.
+Nature’s psychoactive components are designed to transition our current reality.
+They do this while synchronizing with the human field to send the user down a path that is quite different from everyday life.
+It can guide those seeking other levels of consciousness through portals to experience a reality where sight, hearing, taste, smell, touch, and extrasensory perception are all enhanced.
 This makes food taste better, visuals appear more alive, heightened sexual experiences, and a nose that will track down your most desired scents.
 This is all completely dependent on the user’s intention to align with the cannabis frequency, one that requires permission to show you its beauty.

 Cannabis brings the underlying operating system to the surface.
-Shamans have used it for thousands of years for this purpose, to bring mindfulness where there is none so that we can see the world through an upgraded landscape that connects people to something more beautiful than what they know.
-Many of the shamans of today, those all around us, are just starting to realize it.
+Shamans have used it for thousands of years for this purpose, to bring mindfulness where there is none, so that we can see the world through an upgraded landscape that connects people to something more beautiful than what they know.

-So let us welcome what is now the full expression of cannabis, marijuana, weed, pot, ganja, etc, imprinting its consciousness on the world, embracing all the beauty it provides if we choose to tune in.
-Are we ready for new lessons?
+Let us welcome what is now the full expression of cannabis, marijuana, weed, pot, ganja, etc, imprinting its consciousness on the world, embracing all the beauty it provides as we choose to tune in.
+Are you ready for new lessons?

 This article was republished from Prevent Disease.